plone/plone.portlets/plone/portlets/README.txt

 - The application layer registers a generic adapter to IPortletContext.
 Any context where portlets may be assigned needs to be adaptable to this interface.

-- Any number of PortletManager's are stored persistently.
+- Any number of PortletManagers are stored persistently.
 A PortletManager is a storage for portlet assignments, keyed by context, user or group.

 - At a local site, an adapter registration is made for each instance of